fico-xpress/xpress-community/README.md

    - A brief `README.md` explaining the purpose, setup, and usage
    - Any required input data or configuration files
    - Comments or documentation in code where appropriate
-   - **Ensure compatibility** with the latest version of Xpress, and **please submit models than can be executed with the Xpress community license** whenever possible.
+   - **Ensure compatibility** with the latest version of Xpress, and **please submit models than can be executed with the Xpress community license** whenever possible

 5. Stage and commit your changes:
    ```bash